This document is also available in Russian.

-Cog is a code generation tool.
-It lets you use pieces of Python code as generators in your source files to generate whatever code you need.
+Cog is a file generation tool.
+It lets you use pieces of Python code as generators in your source files to generate whatever text you need.

 The sections below are: